cap76/intro-machine-learning-2019B/docs/08-linear-models.md

-Table: (\#tab:unnamed-chunk-2)A table of height and weight correlation.
+Table: A table of height and weight correlation.

  V1   V2    V3
 ---  ---  ----